ElAbdelali/TrackItLoseIt/README.md

-# Track it Lose it
+#Track It, Lose It

-This is the about the project section of the Repository.
+This section provides an overview of the project's purpose and features.

-This project was initiated as a way to hold myself accountable for weight loss.

-I wanted a central location where I could:

-1. Login to a personalized webpage.
+The "Track It, Lose It" project was created to provide a structured, accessible system for personal weight loss, weight gain or weight maintenance accountability.
+The goal is to centralize and streamline the process of tracking health and fitness data, making it easier to stick to your weight goal journey.

+Here are some key features:

+Personalized Webpage: Each user can log into a personal account, ensuring privacy and customization.

-2. Ability to navigate to TDEE and input the values required.
+Total Daily Energy Expenditure (TDEE) Calculation: Users can navigate to the TDEE section and input critical information such as:

 a.
 Weight
 b.
 Height
 c.
 Age
 d.
 Activity levels

-3. Ability to input weight daily, which is then output to the user using:
+These inputs allow for the calculation of the number of calories the user burns in a day, guiding dietary choices and tracking progress.

+Daily Weight Input and Visualization: Users can input their weight on a daily basis.
+This data is then graphically represented using Chart.js, with:

 a.
-Chart.js
-        I. Weight along the Y-Axis
+Weight plotted on the Y-Axis
-        II.
-Date along the X-Axis
+b.
+Date plotted on the X-Axis

+This graphical representation helps users visualize their weight loss journey and monitor changes over time.

-4. Ability for the user to input daily log notes.
-Could include the initial weigh in for the day, workouts completed, food eaten, etc.
+Daily Log Notes: Users have the option to input daily notes.
+These notes can include various details such as the day's initial weigh-in, workouts completed, food consumed, and so on.
+This feature encourages users to maintain a holistic view of their health and fitness routine.

-5. A way for the user to access the spoontacular web api for calorie specific recipes.
-6. A way for the user to access specific workouts utilizing myfitnesspal api.
+Access to Spoonacular Web API: Users can access the Spoonacular Web API for calorie-specific recipes.
+This allows users to discover new, healthy recipes and integrate them into their meal plans, providing both variety and nutritional balance.

+With these features, "Track It, Lose It" aims to support users on their weight loss journeys, providing a comprehensive and user-friendly tool for tracking and analyzing their health and fitness progress.